drinkjava2/jBox/README.md

 **License:** [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 jBeanBox is a micro scale IOC & AOP tool, uses java classes as configuration to replace XML.
-(jBeanBox is still in developing, looking for contributors to improve/test/debug this project)

 Advantage of jBeanBox:
-1) Simple, very few source code(~2000lines), No XML, only 1 Annotation, easy to learn and use.
+1) Simple, very few source code(~2000 lines), No XML, only 1 Annotation, easy to learn and use.
 2) The Java-Based configuration is simpler and easier to use than Spring or Guice's Java configuration.
 3) jBeanBox is a full function IOC/AOP tool supports bean life cycle, multiple contexts.

 Key Feature of jBeanBox:
 * Use Java initialization block Configurations (called "BeanBox") to replace XML , configurations can be created/modified at runtime.
-* Bean instance lazy initialization, SingleTon/Prototype support, SingleTon Cache
+* Bean instance lazy initialization, SingleTon/Prototype support, SingleTon Cache.
 * AOP & AspectJ support
 * Multiple injection mechanisms (Similar like Spring)
    Push type(No need source): Value injection, Bean injection, Constructor injection, Static factory injection, Bean factory injection